Sharp Corp lays off 3,000 foreign staff, moves production to China: Nikkei

 In October, Sharp nudged its full-year profit outlook as a part of a turnaround under the ownership of Foxconn.

-The Osaka-based electronics maker has slashed costs after being taken over by Foxconn, formally known as Hon Hai Precision Industry Co Ltd, in 2016 as it struggles to compete with South Korean rivals in organic light-emitting diode (OLED) screen technology.
+The Osaka-based electronics maker has slashed costs after being taken over by Foxconn, formally known as Hon Hai Precision Industry, in 2016 as it struggles to compete with South Korean rivals in organic light-emitting diode (OLED) screen technology.

 Sharp Corp was not available for comment, outside regular business hours.